RegestaItalia/pdf_split_rotate/scripts/folder_cleanup/README.md

 ## FolderCleanupService.ps1

 ### Overview
-A configurable PowerShell script for automated folder cleanup.
-Supports both full and timestamp-based cleanup modes, with global and local safelists, logging, and Windows service integration.
+A configurable PowerShell script for automated folder cleanup using Windows Task Scheduler.
+Supports both full and timestamp-based cleanup modes, with global and local safelists, comprehensive logging, and reliable automation.

 ### Features
-- **Full cleanup**: Remove all files/folders except those in safelists.
-- **Timestamp-based cleanup**: Remove only files/folders older than a threshold, based on timestamps in filenames.
+- **Timestamp-based cleanup**: Remove only files/folders older than a threshold, based on timestamps extracted from filenames (e.g., `ekr.pim-20250718T074751.380.log`)
+- **Full cleanup**: Remove all files/folders except those in safelists
+- **Folder size protection**: Skip cleanup if folder is below configurable size threshold
-- **Global and local safelists**: Protect important files/folders from deletion.
+- **Global and local safelists**: Protect important files/folders from deletion
-- **Configurable schedule**: Can run as a Windows service at regular intervals.
+- **Task Scheduler integration**: Reliable automation via Windows Task Scheduler (runs as SYSTEM)
-- **Comprehensive logging**: Logs actions, warnings, and errors to file and Windows Event Log.
+- **Comprehensive logging**: Logs actions, warnings, and errors to file and Windows Event Log
-- **Dry run and test modes**: Preview what would be deleted before running for real.
+- **Dry run and test modes**: Preview what would be deleted before running for real
+- **Configurable patterns**: Support multiple timestamp formats in filenames

 ### Usage
 1. **Configure the script**